aburgoaor/wp_theme/README.md

 # wp_theme
-Wordpress Theme with Normalize CSS and Bootstrap 5
+Theme base for WordPress using Normalize.css and Bootstrao 5 (includes JS for Bootstrap)